River On The Way To Mount Kailash

 • Flexible cancellation policies in case of political or health emergencies

-For a group of 10, the average Mount Kailash tour cost ranges from USD 1,500 to USD 2,500 per person.
+For a group of 10, the average cost of a Mount Kailash tour ranges from USD 1,500 to USD 2,500 per person.
 Smaller groups or luxury upgrades may increase the cost.
 We provide detailed quotes before confirmation.

 Contact us for the Mt.
 Kailash tour; we are always here to support you.
-Let us know if you are interested in joining other groups, touring solo, or taking a tour with your group.
-We’ll try our best to provide you with a discount.
-For queries, don’t hesitate to message us on WhatsApp at +977 9851033819.
+Let us know if you are interested in joining other groups, touring solo, or touring with your group.
+We'll do our best to offer you a discount.
+For queries, don't hesitate to message us on WhatsApp at +977 9851033819.

 The best season on the Mt.
 Kailash Tour